15 Powerful Plants That Dehumidify Your Home Naturally and Effectively

 Are you constantly running out of breath?
 Do you feel like your nose is always congested?
 If so, it’s possible that the air in your home or office may be too humid.

-Humidity in the air can lead to a number of problems, including dry skin, headaches and respiratory problems.
+Humidity in the air can lead to a number of problems, including dry skin, headaches, and respiratory problems.
 Problems with humidity can happen in any season.
 Though summer is thought to be the worst, actually winter is when we shut the doors and windows and trap in all that excess moisture, leading to indoor humidity in the form of winter mold or dampness.

 One way to combat this problem is by adding indoor plants that absorb humidity in the air.
 Plants are natural dehumidifiers because they absorb water from their surroundings through their leaves and release moisture back out through transpiration.
 This process helps regulate humidity levels and create fresh air in any space!
 And some plants are better than others.